Coronavirus Update:What patients and families need to know

 More than 20,000 children and adolescents live in the Ward 4 neighborhood of Washington, D.C.

-In 2020, we’ll open a new outpatient care center that will include comprehensive pediatric primary care to conveniently serve this community.
+When construction is complete, we’ll open a new primary and specialty care center that will include comprehensive pediatric primary care to conveniently serve this community.

 With our development of a portion of the former Walter Reed Army Medical Center Campus, Children’s National Hospital is increasing convenience for existing and new patients.